Lixie-Labs/emotiscope-site/the_remote_control.md

 ![INDICATOR LAMP](https://github.com/lixie-labs/emotiscope-site/blob/main/img/indicator_lamp.jpg?raw=true)

-# room **calibration**
+# automatic **room calibration**

-Emotiscope can adapt to different acoustic environments by sampling the background noise.
-With no music playing, hit the Remove Background Noise button and one second later Emotiscope will stop responding to ambient stimuli like air conditioners or urban traffic.
+Emotiscope will automatically adapt to different acoustic environments by sampling the background noise.
+After a few seconds of being on, Emotiscope will automatically stop responding to ambient stimuli like air conditioners, PC fans, or urban traffic, only responding to dynamic events like music or speech.

 # the **screensaver**

 When no audio is heard for a short while, Emotiscope will gently daydream a 4-colored pattern while it awaits new tunes.
-You can disable this in the Top Menu if you'd like.
+You can disable this in the Top Menu if you'd like, and it only happens during "Active" light modes.

 # the **top menu**